alexander101010/ecommerce-next-frontendmentor/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

+## My Process

+I chose to use this opportunity to build the e-commerce mockup with React, starting with a new Next JS project.
+While Next may be a bit more than necessary for a single page, single route e-commerce website with one product, it was good practice and I became more comfortable using the Next architecture.
+From knowing where to put markup for the targete of a modal portal in a Next project (`pages/document` partial that allows you to make a custom Document), to managing the cartState with the useContext hook and component states with useState, this project was a comfortable test of my React/Next knowledge.

 ## The challenge

 Your challenge is to build out this e-commerce product page and get it looking as close to the design as possible.